junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Placed on the Union Calendar, Calendar No. 140.
 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-203.
 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-203.
+- 2017-07-12 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 170.